 - Select Anything > Data > Data Sets > Add.

-- Select My Computer and upload a data set.
+- Select My Computer and upload a data set that has at least one numeric variable.
 The data set called bus phone survey.sav has been used in this example.

 - Drag Years of operation of business (numeric) from Data Sets tree onto the page and you will get a table that looks similar to below.

-- With the table selected, click on Anything > Visualization > Legacy Charts > Histograms to convert your table into a histogram.
+- With the table selected, click on Visualization > Distributions > Categorizable Histograms from the object inspector to convert your table into a histogram.

-- This is the tool that will allow you to allocate the numeric data into categories
+- This is the area that will allow you to allocate the numeric data into categories

 - Observe that the options are:

-- Generate categories with equal proportions – this is a starting point, where the data is categorized into 3 categories with equal proportions (e.g. 33%, or as close as it can be, according to the data)
+- With equal proportions – this is a starting point, where the data is categorized into 3 categories with equal proportions (e.g. 33%, or as close as it can be, according to the data)

-- Generate categories with equal intervals – this is an alternative starting point, where the 3 categories are equally spaced between the minimum and maximum.
+- With equal intervals – this is an alternative starting point, where the 3 categories are equally spaced between the minimum and maximum.

 - Observe that 2 red lines have been overlayed on top of the histogram.